Flag of Victoria (state): Previous official flags

 The first flag of Victoria was adopted in 1870 and was first flown from HMVS Nelson on 9 February 1870.
 It too was a defaced British Blue Ensign with the Southern Cross located in the fly.
 The stars of the Southern Cross were white and had 5, 6, 7, 8 and 9 points with only the leftmost and rightmost stars having one point pointing to the top of the flag.
 The adoption of the flag came about when Victoria became the first Australian colony to acquire a warship, and thus under the British Colonial Naval Defence Act 1865 Victoria needed a flag to distinguish its ships from other British ships.
 At the same time, the red ensign was incorrectly authorised for use by civil vessels registered in the colony of Victoria.
 Despite the invalid authorisation, the flag continued to be used, and was flown alongside the Union flag during federation celebrations in 1901.
 The red ensign did not track changes to the blue ensign, and so no crown was added, nor did the stars rotate to point upwards facing the flag.

 Victoria then adopted the current flag in 1877 with the stars of the southern cross from then on having 5, 6, 7, 7 and 8 points.
-The depictions of the crown have varied in accordance with heraldic fashion and the wishes of the monarch of the time.
-During Queen Victoria's reign, the crown had slightly dipped arches.
-From c.
-1901–1952, during the reigns of Kings Edward VII, George V, Edward VIII and George VI the depiction of the crown known as the "Tudor Crown", with domed arches, was used.
-In 1953 the Tudor Crown was replaced with the St Edward's Crown.
+In 1901, the lieutenant-governor advised the secretary of state that henceforth a St Edward's Crown would be used on the now state flag.

 Construction

-Unlike the national flag, the flag of Victoria is not enshrined and protected by any acts of state or Commonwealth government.
+Unlike the national flag, the flag of Victoria is not defined by legislation (either state or federal).
 As a result, there are no official legal requirements for the construction of the flag of Victoria.
-However, tradition and decorum dictate that is should be:
+However, traditionally the flag has the following elements: